- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these practices, you can significantly reduce the risk of data loss and ensure the safety and availability of your data on NAS QNAP Turbo Station TS-201 devices.

-Although NAS Turbo Station TS-201 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-201 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -